Han Solo: Never tell me the odds!

 And yes, no matter what, the moment ridiculous odds are mentioned, the probability of failure approaches zero (mostly due to the Million to One Chance).

 - Code Geass:

 - The penultimate episode has a countermeasure for the FLEIJA superweapon; however, in order to work properly the user needs to input critical information 19 seconds before the explosion, and activated, the window of opportunity is only four-hundredths of a second.
 Lelouch and Suzaku, working together, manage to pull it off.

-- Also in Code Geass in episode 2 Cecile says to Suzaku that "It's possible, but the chances are close to zero."
+- In episode 2 Cecile says to Suzaku that "It's possible, but the chances are close to zero."
 In one of the previous scenes he asked Cecile if his friend Lelouch can be alive.
 Unsurprisingly it turns out that he is alive and leads terrorist force against Britanian army.

 - Inverted in an episode of Dai-Guard: the Humongous Mecha's primary weapon is damaged.
 When it goes back into combat with a backup, one pilot asks their chances of winning.
 The response: "You'll fight much better if you don't know."